How to Downgrade WordPress Safely

 Next, check the support version chart to ensure that your target WordPress version is compatible with the PHP version on your site.

-How to downgrade WordPress to a previous version (3 ways)
+Step 2: Downgrade WordPress to a previous version (3 ways)

-We will be using WP Downgrade to rollback WordPress version.
-Our test site has the latest version of WordPress installed, which at the time of writing this article is 6.0.1.
-Our site server has PHP version 8.0 installed, so as per the compatibility check, we can only downgrade our test site safely to WordPress 5.6.
+As per a compatibility check, we can only downgrade our test site safely to WordPress 5.6.
 Anything lower and our test site will experience a critical error.

 1. First, install and activate WP Downgrade from the Plugins menu on your wp-admin.